 What is Samsam?

 Samsam is high-risk ransomware designed to infect unpatched servers and encrypt files stored on computers networked to the infected server.
 This ransomware is distributed manually.
 Samsam appends the name of each encrypted file with one of the following extensions: .weapologize, .areyoulovemyrans, .loveransisgood, .myransext2017, .disposed2017, .prosperous666, .supported2017, .country82000, .moments2900, .breeding123, .mention9823, .suppose666, .skjdthghh, .cifgksaffsfyghd, .iaufkakfhsaraf, .filegofprencrp, .weencedufiles, .encryptedyourfiles, .letmetrydecfiles, .otherinformation, .weareyourfriends, .noproblemwedecfiles, .powerfulldecrypt, .wowreadfordecryp, .wowwhereismyfiles, .helpmeencedfiles, .theworldisyours, .vekanhelpu, .howcanihelpusir, .VforVendetta, .checkdiskenced, .encmywork, .notfoundrans, .goforhelp, .iloveworld, .canihelpyou, .only-we_can-help_you, .encryptedAES, .encryptedRSA, .encedRSA, .justbtcwillhelpyou, .btcbtcbtc, or .btc-help-you - this depends on the version of ransomware.
 Samsam employs the RSA-2048 asymmetric encryption algorithm and, therefore, two keys (public and private) are generated during encryption - public to encrypt, private to decrypt.
-Cyber demand a ransom payment in exchange for the private key.
+Cyber criminals demand a ransom payment in exchange for the private key.
 Restoring files without this key is impossible.
 After encrypting the files, Samsam automatically uninstalls from the victim's PC.

 Cyber criminals employ various tools (for example, Jaxboss) to identify servers that use Red Hat's JBoss enterprise products.
 As well as encrypting files, Samsam gathers detailed information about the networked PCs.
-During encryption, Samsam creates a ransom-demanding HTML file named 'HELP_DECRYPT_YOUR_FILES.HTML', '001-HELP_FOR_DECRYPT_FILE.html', '0009-SORRY-FOR-FILES.html' or '006-READ-FOR-HELLPP.html' placing it on the desktop.
-Newer variants of this ransomware create PLEASE_READ_FOR_DECRYPT_FILES_[Number].html file.
+During encryption, Samsam creates a ransom-demand HTML file named 'HELP_DECRYPT_YOUR_FILES.HTML', '001-HELP_FOR_DECRYPT_FILE.html', '0009-SORRY-FOR-FILES.html' or '006-READ-FOR-HELLPP.html' and places it on the desktop.
+Newer variants of this ransomware create a PLEASE_READ_FOR_DECRYPT_FILES_[Number].html file.
 This file contains a message stating that files on networked computers have been encrypted and that victims must pay a ransom of 1 Bitcoin per infected PC.
 The file provides step-by-step payment instructions.
-Therefore, we strongly advise you to disconnect the infected server from the network upon discovery of ransomware.
+Therefore, we strongly advise you to disconnect the infected server from the network upon discovery of this ransomware.
 In this way, you will be able to prevent further infections.
 Currently, one Bitcoin is equivalent to $446.9 and, thus, paying the ransom for a large computer network may total thousands of dollars.
 Unfortunately, there are no tools presently capable of restoring files encrypted by Samsam - the private key is stored on remote servers controlled by cyber criminals and decryption without it is impossible.
 Therefore, the only solution to this problem is to restore your files from a backup.

 Screenshot of a message encouraging users to contact the developers of Samsam ransomware to decrypt their compromised data: